“Our youth are important. We need you,” he insisted. “You are our future.”

 One day when I was director of a youth ministry program, the president of the church council walked into my office.
 He explained the council wanted to more fully involve the youth in the life of the church.
 And he had a plan about how to do it.

 “Our annual church picnic is coming up,” he explained.
 “We want to invite our youth to be part of the event.”

 The council wanted me to implement their plan and the youth to execute it.

 “Of course, not.
-They can pass out programs and be ushers,” he said.
+The teens can pass out programs and be ushers,” he said.
 “They can stack chairs after the service, set up picnic tables, serve food to everybody in attendance, and clean up after everyone goes home.”

 “What do you mean?” he asked.

-  “Why don’t we ask the elderly people who belong to our church to set up the chairs and tables, prepare the meal for everyone, serve the food, and clean up after everyone goes home?”
+“Why don’t we ask our senior citizens to set up the chairs and tables, prepare the meal for everyone, serve the food, and clean up after everyone goes home?”

 “They don’t want to do that!” he exclaimed.

-  “Then, why would the young people want to do it?”
+“Then, why would young people be eager to do it?”
 I asked.